 Stored procedures are not vulnerable to SQL Injection attacks.

-Dynamic SQL queries are vulnerable to SQL injection attacks if parameterized queries are not used, and parameterized queries cannot be used with dynamic SQL if a table or column name is passed as a parameter.
+Dynamic SQL queries are vulnerable unless they use parameterized queries.
+But we can’t use parameterized queries with dynamic SQL if we pass a table or column name as a parameter

-In this case, the workaround is that the code name function can be used to prevent SQL injection attacks.
+The workaround is using the code name function to prevent SQL injection attacks.

 Reusability of Cached Query Plans